 Data is the oil of organizations, so good quality data is essential today.
 Start using professional applications to the fullest with the help of next-generation AI-powered robots.
 You do not have to memorize the process anymore, and you can let the AI solution do it for you to prioritize the actual selling.

 About Denis Floréan:

 Denis Floréan has always worked on "the development of digital for people and enhancing their potential."

-As a specialist in "Artificial Intelligence" and "Educational Sciences," he advises many companies and organizations to define and implement digital development systems.
+As a specialist in "Artificial Intelligence" and "Educational Sciences," he advises many companies and organizations defining and implementing digital development systems.

 Denis has also taught at the University of Paris Diderot and the CNAM.
-He has worked at Sciences Po Paris, with Bruno Latour, on the teaching of technical and scientific controversies.
+In addition, he has worked at Sciences Po Paris with Bruno Latour to teach technical and scientific controversies.

 Denis was an expert on MOOCs at the IHEST (Institut des Hautes Etudes pour la Sciences et la Technologie) in the 2013-2014 national cycle: "Science, digital and public life: towards new interactions."